▶ Yes, hair transplants work.

 According to hair loss statistics, 57.2% of patients achieve success (desired result) in their first hair transplant surgery, while 33.1% of them consider the process successful after their second surgery.

-Only 9.6% of hair transplant patients have undergone 3 or more surgeries to achieve their desired look.
+And only 9.6% of hair transplant patients undergo 3 or more surgeries to achieve their desired look.

-These numbers are highly dependant on the hair transplant technique, the expertise of your physician, and the aftercare guidelines you’ve followed.
+🔹 These numbers are highly dependent on the hair transplant technique, the expertise of your physician, and the aftercare guidelines you’ve followed.

-But not all clinics structure their teams and processes the same way, which can end up creating more as many failures as success.
+However not all clinics structure their teams and processes the same way, which can end up creating many failures:

 Hair transplant failures are real.